chrisbalzer/Stockmayer-Two-Ions/README.md

 *Note that this system size may be too small to accurately get long range electrostatics.
 Only for demonstration/testing.*

 ## Input Description
-For each example, the distance betweem the two ions is constrained between 2.25 and 6.0 Angstroms (0.75-2.0 sigma).
+For each example, the distance betweem the two ions is constrained between 2.25 and 7.5 Angstroms (0.75-2.5 sigma).
 The LAMMPS files provided go through energy minimization, initialization, equilibration, and production.
 Dump and thermo outputs are less frequent for space saving in the example.
 - ``lammps.*.in`` - LAMMPS input file
 - ``system.data`` - Initial system configuration
-- ``input.equil.colvars`` and ``input.prod.colvars`` - Adaptive Biasing Force (ABF) input files to use the ``COLVARS`` package
+- ``input.colvars`` - Adaptive Biasing Force (ABF) input files to use the ``COLVARS`` package

 ## Running the Example
 To run the example, LAMMPS must be compiled.
 Instructions to build LAMMPS can be found [here](https://docs.lammps.org/Build.html).
 The packages required for this project are the ``DIPOLE``, ``COLVARS``, ``KSPACE``, and ``MISC``.
 For speed reasons, it may be advantageous to enable the ``GPU`` package.
 If using the GPU package, one can run the example using